jonschlinkert/remarkable/docs/parsing_block.md

 represent these markdown blocks.
 For example, block code, blockquotes, headers, hr, etc.

-A block rule is a function expecting the following argumnents:
+A block rule is a function expecting the following arguments:

 1. `state`: an instance of `StateBlock`
 2. `startLine`: the index of the current line
 3. `endLine`: the index of the last available line
-4. `checkMode`: a flag indicating whether we should simply check if the current line marks the begining of the syntax we are trying to parse.
+4. `checkMode`: a flag indicating whether we should simply check if the current line marks the beginning of the syntax we are trying to parse.

-Both `startLine` and `endLine` refer to values used to index several informations about lines within the `state`.
+Both `startLine` and `endLine` refer to values used to index several pieces of information about lines within the `state`.

 The `checkMode` is here for optimization, if it's set to `true`, we can return `true` as soon as we are sure the present line marks the beginning of a block we